AakarSharma/encryption/README.md

-###    Certificateless Searchable Public Key Encryption Scheme for Industrial Internet of Things
+###               An efficient provably-secure certificateless signature scheme for IoT